rogers-obrien-rad/api-alchemy/documents/session2/s2_agenda.md

 ## Hands-On: Making more API Requests (60 minutes)
 * Continue using tools like Postman to send RESTful API requests.
-* Finding data via API calls from popular platforms like Twitter, Translate, Google Maps, YouTube, and more!
+* Accessing Procore data via the API